MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ##### numpy
-If the component requires numpy data handling,
+If the component requires Numpy data handling,
-then set this parameter to *True* to serialize the data efficiently.
+then set this parameter to True to efficiently serialize the data.

 ```
     78	        :param numpy: Set true if you wish to include numpy matrices in your messages.